TranscryptOrg/Transcrypt/README.rst

 This release features iterators, generators and JavaScript 6 code generation for some crucial facilities, e.g. iterator-controlled for-loops and yield.
 Even if JavaScript 6 code is generated, the minifier will turn it into JavaScript 5 code, so it will run on most browsers.

 The Python exception mechanism now blends with the JavaScript exception mechanism.
-Almost all of the 'math' module and a small but essential path of the 'random' module have been added.
+Almost all of the 'math' module and a small but essential part of the 'random' module have been added.

 Also in this release is a simple example of how to make an iPhone/iPad web app.
 This is a full screen app that is freely distributed via the Internet and available off-line, represented by an icon on the home screen.
 It also runs in any PC browser.